cran/abima/README.md

 ## Example 3

-This exmaple shows that the adaptive bootstrap can control the type I error under the singular null hypothesis.
+This exmaple shows that the performance of adaptive bootstrap test in the type I error control under the composite null hypothesis.

 ``` r
 ## Load libraries